-The Democratic Republic of Congo (DRC) has been beset by decades of war, deep poverty, and a rickety-at-best infrastructure of international development projects.
-Which is why the Kabare region of the country has to be among the last places you’d expect a new community-run business that delivers essential services to flower.
-But that’s because no one has bet on the pride, strength, and ingenuity of the people of Kabare quite like Asili has.
+The Democratic Republic of Congo (DRC) has been beset by decades of war, deep poverty, and an underdeveloped infrastructure for international development projects.
+Yet Asili — a community-run business delivering essential services in the Kabare region — is flourishing, thanks to the pride, strength, and ingenuity of the Kabare locals.

-Asili is an exciting new business that offers clean water, agricultural services, and a health clinic to communities.
-Designed by the American Refugee Committee (ARC), IDEO.org, and the people of Kabare themselves, Asili has distributed millions of liters of water, seen local farmers’ incomes and outputs jump tremendously, and had thousands of patients at its two health clinics since launch in 2014.
+Asili is an exciting business that offers clean water, agricultural services, and a health clinic to area communities.
+Designed by Alight (formerly the American Refugee Committee), IDEO.org, and the people of Kabare themselves, Asili has distributed millions of liters of water, seen local farmers’ incomes and outputs jump tremendously, and had thousands of patients at its three health clinics since they were established in 2014.

-Over the past three years, we began to explore this question with ARC and the myriad of others it opened up.
+Over the past four years, we began to explore this question with Alight and the myriad of others it opened up.
 In a place marred by a broken aid system, where free and low-quality services are the norm, could a new business survive?
 What would it take to drum up customers?
 What do people want?
 What would they pay for?
 How can we design world-class services?
-And what would it take for the evolution of Asili to come from the community, not from us and ARC?
+And what would it take for the evolution of Asili to come from the community, not from us and Alight?

-The Asili team in Bukavu has totally embraced human-centered design, and Congolese staff are hard at work building prototypes, iterating on what’s working, and using our approach to creative problem solving to design the future of Asili.
+The Asili team have totally embraced human-centered design, and Congolese staff are hard at work building prototypes, iterating on what’s working, and using a design approach to build the next steps for this remarkable organization.